oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ::: example
-Example 80: When updating an entity with a 4.01 `PUT` request, the target of a non-containment navigation property can be replaced without changing either the old or the new targeted entity itself.
-The targeted entity must then be specified by an entity reference (see [OData-JSON, section 14](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html#EntityReference)).
+Example 80: When updating an entity with a 4.01 `PUT` request, the target of a non-containment navigation property can be replaced if the targeted entity is specified by an entity reference (see [OData-JSON, section 14](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html#EntityReference)), without specifying all its structural properties in `PUT` semantics.

 The following JSON payload changes the name of a category and the products belonging to it.
 (Compare this to [OData-JSON, example 22](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html#deepupdate).)